Mendocino County Farm Bureau supports local control of the Potter Valley Project.

 ERPA will have the power to negotiate with the Pacific Gas and Electric Company (PG&E) as the utility moves ahead with plans to surrender operations of the Potter Valley Hydroelectric Project and to decommission the Scott and Cape Horn dams on the Eel River.
 The new authority will also have the legal capacity to own, construct and operate a new water diversion facility near the Cape Horn Dam.

-The first meeting of the Board of Directors of ERPA was on Wednesday, Jan.
-31 from 3 – 5 p.m. at the Sonoma County Board of Supervisors Chambers in Santa Rosa.
-During this inaugural meeting, the Board of Directors elected David Rabbitt as chair and Janet Pauli as vice chair for the entity, and assigned Sonoma Water as interim secretary.
+The latest meeting of the Board of Directors of ERPA was on Tuesday, March 19th from 3 – 5 p.m. at the Mendocino County Board of Supervisors Chambers in Ukiah.
+During this meeting, the Board of Directors took note of PG&E’s surrender application.
+They also discussed PG&E’s efforts for supporting the new Eel-Russian Facility while overviewing alternatives for this facility.

 Mendocino County Inland Water and Power Commission